bnardpolo/Transformer-Maintenance-Analysis-Leveraging-NLP-with-RAG-for-Predictive-Insights/README.md

 Transformer Health Dashboard: Displays real-time health indicators for each transformer, highlighting any immediate concerns that need addressing.

+This project has demonstrated a robust framework for transformer maintenance analysis by integrating advanced NLP, Retrieval-Augmented Generation (RAG), and machine learning.
+By leveraging simulated maintenance logs and real-time data, our system not only predicts transformer health with high accuracy but also generates actionable maintenance recommendations.

+🔹 Predictive Maintenance Model Performance
+We implemented both Random Forest and XGBoost models to classify transformer health risk levels (Healthy, Warning, Critical) based on sensor readings.
+The XGBoost model achieved outstanding performance with the following results on the test set:

+Accuracy: 100%
+Classification Report:
+Class	Precision	Recall	F1-Score	Support
+Critical	1.00	1.00	1.00	19
+Healthy	1.00	1.00	1.00	19
+Warning	1.00	1.00	1.00	19
+Overall Accuracy	1.00			57
+These results indicate that the model is extremely effective at classifying transformer health risk levels, with no misclassifications observed on the test set.

+🔹 Visual Insights
+Confusion Matrix:
+The confusion matrix for the XGBoost model confirms that all classes were predicted correctly, underscoring the model's precision and reliability.

+Feature Importance:
+Analysis of feature importance reveals that key sensor readings such as Ethane, Methane, and Hydrogen are the most critical predictors for transformer health.
+This insight helps maintenance teams focus on monitoring the most influential parameters.

+🔹 Business Implications
+Optimized Maintenance Scheduling:
+With near-perfect predictive accuracy, the system allows for timely interventions before transformer failures occur, potentially reducing downtime and maintenance costs.

+Proactive Failure Prevention:
+The integration of real-time data via RAG ensures that maintenance decisions are based on the latest available information, minimizing the risk of unexpected outages.

+Data-Driven Decision Making:
+The combination of machine learning and NLP provides a comprehensive, data-driven approach that can be extended to larger datasets and more complex maintenance scenarios.

 Conclusion and Future Work
 This project provides a robust framework for transformer maintenance management, reducing operational risks and costs through advanced analytics and real-time data integration.
 Future enhancements will focus on improving the accuracy of predictive models and expanding the system's capabilities to accommodate more diverse data sources and machine learning techniques.